🎥 Video: Let's build a retail loyalty program that drives profit.

 Discount after redeeming 1950 EggPoints at the Newegg online store.

-EggPoints are only redeemable on Newegg.com so that customers can only buy Newegg products.
+EggPoints are only redeemable on Newegg.com so customers can only buy Newegg products.
 This is a smart move because people are motivated to purchase more things just based on Newegg's offer.
 In addition, loyalty program managers can easily spot patterns and products in high demand when redeeming points.
 They can use this knowledge to plan future campaigns, increasing the value of the shopping cart.

 An example of the Newegg loyalty scheme that is based on collecting points.